-Habaita (Homeward) - Northern Expansion
+Habaita (Homeward)

-Homeward (Habayta), was created to help evacuated Israelis return home, both in the South and the North, by providing excellent educational opportunities, driving a return of families to their home communities.
+Habaita was created to help evacuated Israelis return home, both in the South and the North, by providing excellent educational opportunities, driving a return of families to their home communities.
 Previous emergency grants supported Habayta's 2024 summer camps and recruiting professionals for the current school year in the Tkuma region.
-The proposed funding would support Habayta's expansion to northern Israel, where the program aims to improve educational resources for the 2025-2026 school year, to strengthen families' return home.
-Habayta's efforts in the Galilee will focus on four priorities: recruiting educators, integrating holistic and social education, and fostering excellence through regional collaboration, with proven success in similar initiatives in the Western Negev.
-Habayta's new Regional Educational Excellence Hub will be a multi-sector partnership assembled by Homeward/Habaita and composed of the Eastern Galilee Cluster.
-Tel Hai University, the Ministry of Education, and other regional partners, led by the Eastern Galilee Cluster.
-By working with municipalities, government partners, and field organizations, Homeward/HaBaita strives to not just rebuild but elevate education in the region, ensuring long-term resilience and demographic growth.
+Current funding supports Habaita's expansion to northern Israel, where the program aims to improve educational resources for the 2025-2026 school year, to strengthen families' return home.